mvellandi/boot-rocks/README.md

 What if I could combine both formats while still being independent?
 Could the project be:
 - A fun, engaging, and informative product review
-- With a dedicated website with clear call-to-actions
+- With a dedicated website and clear call-to-actions
-- Use both video and text content for accessibility and SEO
+- Use both video and text for accessibility and SEO
-- Structured, allowing full sections to be shared on social media
+- Structured and shareable on social media
 - Navigable like a YouTube video with sections
 - But better polished in terms of design
 - Excellent mobile UX